Internal Medicine Residency Program at Vassar Brothers Medical Center

 Interviewing

 What to expect for the interview day?
 We do our interviews via Thalamus.
-You will meet in small groups with the Program Director, and you will have two interviews with other faculty members.
-You will also speak with the residents in breakout sessions.
+You will meet with Dr. Susan Collins the Program Director for an overview of the program and you will have two interviews with faculty members.
+You will also spend time with our program managers learning more about the area and the benefits of training at Vassar Brothers Medical Center.
+Most importantly, you will spend time with our current residents in breakout sessions where you can ask them all about the area, the program and why they chose to train here.

 Post-interview communication: We are available for any questions that may arise after your interview day.
 Please free to reach out to the program managers, Nancy Hebrank, Alexandra Belmonte or Kecia Edwards at VBMCIMRecruitment@nuvancehealth.org and to the chief residents at VBMCInternalMedicineChiefs@nuvancehealth.org if you have any lingering questions during this often chaotic time.
 Please do not feel obligated in any way to provide a thank you note to any of our faculty.
 Our policy is to not provide any communication to you regarding ranking or fit or preference.